stett/stett.github.io/_drafts/2022-07-27-rationality-and-the-game-of-clue.md

 Put more concretely, if there are six weapon cards, but we have seen two of them (and therefore know that the solution set cannot contain those two), then the solution set must contain one of the four remaining weapons.
 The probability that we get the weapon correct for any of our hypotheses must be 25%.

-The combined probability that all of the components of our hypothesis are correct at once is the product of their individual probabilities.
+The combined probability that all of the components of our hypothesis are correct is the product of their individual probabilities.

 $$
 P\lparen{H=S}\rparen = \prod_{i=1}^{\lvert{C}\rvert} \frac{1}{C_i - \lvert{K_i}\rvert}
 $$

+_We now have a method for evaluating the probability that any particular hypothesis will win us the game!_ How very exciting.
+Now that we've got all this setup and notational nonsense out of the way, we can start to think about strategy and choice.